4 Tips on Applying To an Internal Job Posting

 The day after your interview, you can send the interviewer a note thanking them for their time and consideration.
 Sending a handwritten note will add a personal touch and will help the hiring manager remember you when they make their final decision.
 You can send an email if you can’t send a physical note.
 The subject line of your email should be concise and informative to ensure the hiring manager sees your message in their inbox.

 If you receive the job, you can send a second thank you note to your new manager.
 In your note, you can thank them for the opportunity and emphasize that you will give your full effort to the position.
-You may also wish to thank everyone personally who provided you support during the application process, particularly the managers and coworkers who helped you during the process.
+You may also wish to thank everyone personally who supported you during the application process, particularly the managers and coworkers who helped you during the process.